-- your urinary problems are affecting your lifestyle
+- urinary problems are affecting your lifestyle

-- your have blood in your urine
+- blood in your urine

-- you also have a fever, chills, or fatigue
+- fever, chills, or fatigue

-- you have pain in your abdomen or sides
+- pain in your abdomen or sides

-- you have sudden weight loss
+- sudden weight loss

-- you have increased appetite and/or thirst
+- increased appetite or thirst

-- there is discharge from your penis or vagina
+- discharge from your penis or vagina

 The treatment plan for frequent or urgent urination is largely dependent on the cause.
 Antibiotics can help treat infections.
-Lifestyle changes such as monitoring liquid consumption and urine output or adjusting medications could help some people.
+Lifestyle changes such as monitoring liquid consumption and urine output or adjusting medications can help some people.